devika-bej/four-function-calc/README.md

 Run the driver.py file in the directory source-code\
 You'll be prompted to enter the required calculation\
-Enter it in the following formate
+Enter it in the following format

 ```
 x <symbol> y